nmihreteab879-design/network-file-share-lab-general-/README.md

 What I did:

-Added the user to the ACCOUNTANTS group → access granted.
+Added the user to the ACCOUNTANTS group → access granted to the accounting folder.

 <img width="404" height="461" alt="image" src="https://github.com/user-attachments/assets/8eb58a3a-7e05-4a6b-9e0f-d7b144c4f1fd" />